Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Implementation details

+Here, we summarize in detail the architecture choices for our NeuralIF preconditioner and provide details on the implementation and training of the method.
+In total, our model consists of $1\thinspace780$ learnable parameters which is significantly less than previous approaches and allows for a fast inference time.

-\paragraph{Node and edge features} In total $8$ features are used for each node i.e. $x_i \in \mathbb{R}^8$.
+\paragraph{Node and edge features} In total eight features are used for each node thus $\vx_i \in \mathbb{R}^8$.
 The first five node features listed in Table~\ref{tab:node_features} are implemented following the \textit{local degree profile} introduced by \citet{cai2018simple}.
 The dominance and decay features shown in the table are originally introduced by \citet{tang}.
-The final node feature is the position of the node in the matrix.
-This feature introduced by us breaks the permutation equivariance of the GNN.
-However, since we only consider the lower triangular output of the position implicitly effects the output either way.
-By explicitly using the position also as a feature, we make sure the network is able to utilize this information to predict a good preconditioner.
+Additionally, we use the position of the node in the matrix as the final input feature.

-As edge feature, only the scalar value of the matrix entry is used.
+As edge feature, only the scalar value of the non-zero matrix entries are used.
 In deeper layers of the network, when skip connections are introduced, the edges are augmented with the original matrix entries.
-This effectively leads to having two edge features in these layers: the computed edge embedding of the current layer $z_{ij}^{(l)}$ as well as the original matrix entry $a_{ij}$.
-However, from these only a one-dimensional output is computed $z_{ij}^{(l+1)}$ as described in the following.
+This effectively leads to having two edge features in these layers: the computed edge embedding of the current layer $\vz_{ij}^{(l)}$ as well as the original matrix entry $a_{ij}$.
+However, from these only a one-dimensional output is computed $\vz_{ij}^{(l+1)}$ as described in the following.